Mary Cole-Minett was 19 years old when she tried joining the army in 1939 to serve in the Second World War.

 “Me and Flo made the decision to help fight what we thought were these terrible people at the time, and that was that.”

-Cole-Minett was the eldest of six kids in her family.
+Cole-Minett was the eldest of seven siblings in her family.
 She and her brother were the only two family siblings that served in the war.

 During her four years with the WAAF, Cole-Minett helped to assemble, package and fix broken parachutes for pilots in the war.